MariuszSzlachta/react-redux-boilerplate/README.md

 This is my React boilerplate which I use for building web applications.
 It was built by me from scratch - I didn't want to use [Create React App](https://github.com/facebook/create-react-app) because I wanted to learn how all this workflow works under the hood.

 The boilerplate is based on Webpack.
-It is responsible for creating HTML document, transpiling ES6+, SASS code and generating SVG sprite.
+It is responsible for creating HTML document, transpiling ES6+, compiling Sass code and generating SVG sprite.
 Built application works as Progressive Web App thanks to [Workbox](https://developers.google.com/web/tools/workbox/) which creates Service Worker and [webpack-pwa-manifest](https://github.com/arthurbergmz/webpack-pwa-manifest) which creates `manifest.json` file and all necessary icons for Android and iOS.

 Webpack config is optimized for fast development rebuilds and minified production build.